nam2210/Observer-Design-Pattern/README.md

 }
 ```

 Let’s take a look at a couple classes now that makes use of all of this.
 In our fictional scenario we will assume i want to resign so i should send notifite to both Boss and HumanResource and my Colleague .
-So earch persion in my company will process will recieve messsage and process difirrence.
+So each person in my company will process will recieve messsage and process difference.

 ```Swift
 class Boss : Observer{